Apple Maps: Apple's response

-As a result of the criticism, Tim Cook, CEO of Apple Inc., published a letter of apology on Apple's website on September 28, 2012, in which he apologized for the "frustrations" experienced by users.
+As a result of the criticism, Tim Cook, CEO of Apple, published a letter of apology on Apple's website on September 28, 2012, in which he apologized for the "frustrations" experienced by users.
 He said that Apple fell short and that the company was making every effort to improve the mapping service.
 Cook also suggested that dissatisfied users could use rival mapping applications like Bing Maps, MapQuest, Waze, Google Maps, and Nokia Maps.
-Steve Jobs, former CEO of Apple Inc., had used this way of apologizing in the past.
+Steve Jobs, former CEO of Apple, had used this way of apologizing in the past.
 A week before the release of the letter of apology, just after the launch of Apple Maps, spokesperson Trudy Miller had stated to technology news website All Things Digital that Apple Maps was a major initiative and that they "were just getting started with it."
 Miller also said the application would improve as more people used it.

 In the aftermath of the criticism, two key employees left the company due to the problems associated with Apple Maps.
 The departure of Scott Forstall, senior vice president of iOS, was announced in October 2012.
 Sources told technology news website The Verge that he had been fired for refusing to sign Tim Cook's letter of apology.
 According to business magazine Bloomberg Businessweek, Richard Williamson, the person responsible for the mapping team at Apple, left the following month.
 He was succeeded by Eddy Cue.

 In June 2016, Eddy Cue said in an interview with Fast Company that Apple "had completely underestimated the product, the complexity of it."
 He also said the problems with Apple Maps led to "significant changes to all of our development processes."
 After the launch of Maps, Apple started offering public betas of new versions of iOS and OS X. Furthermore, Cue commented that before Maps was launched Apple's executive team long discussed if Apple should have its own mapping service.
 One month later, Tim Cook looked back to the launch of Apple Maps in an interview with The Washington Post and said "Maps was a mistake."
 He added that the company admitted its mistake and that Maps is something the company is now proud of because of the improvements.